stoptime/mattmayes-hugo/content/posts/2019/hugo-rsync-deploy-and-htaccess.md

 ### Disqus won't work in your local environment

 If you use Disqus for comments - they won't work unless you're on your production site.
 Just FYI there.

 Cheers and happy Hugo'ing!
 So far I'm enjoying the ride 🍻

+#### 1/1/2020 Update
+I ditched Disqus after noticing all the crap it injects - my performance scores immediately went up.

+I've also taken advantage of [Cloudflare's free plan.](https://www.cloudflare.com/plans/) for a little extra boost.